practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/lisp-calculator.md

 # Lisp style Calculator

 Lets create a very simple lisp based calculator that works with two numbers as another example of using variable path elements.
 As its a Lisp calculator, then we will use prefix notation (the 'operator' comes first)

-> ####Note::  Create a route for the calculator
+##  Create a route for the calculator

 ```clojure
 (defroutes app
   (GET "/" [] greet)